 All professional medical services provided should be billed, itemised, and described with the applicable MBS item.
-For services where there is no MBS item, a relevant item/fee from another schedule such as the AMA List of Medical Services and Fees ('AMA Fees List') should be billed.
+For services where there is no MBS item, a relevant item from another schedule such as the AMA List of Medical Services and Fees should be billed.